Why Biochar?

 What is StormwaterBIOCHAR™?

 It's more than just a company name.
-StormwaterBIOCHAR™ is a very specific biochar that we use in all our blends.
-It's been tested and proven for metal removal from real stormwater taken off various industrial sites.
+StormwaterBIOCHAR™ is a very specific biochar that we use in all our blends for heavy metal and other pollutant removal.
+StormwaterBIOCHAR has been tested and proven with real stormwater at various industrial sites throughout the United States over the last fifteen plus years.
 We take raw biochar and process it to make it ready for stormwater treatment.

 Metal removal by biochar is highly variable, depending on a number of factors, including the ionic radius of the metal, temperature at which biochar is produced, and pH.
 That is the difference between biochar and StormwaterBIOCHAR™.
 The biochar we use is tested and proven for metal removal.

 StormwaterBIOCHAR™ biochar has a very green story.
-The byproduct of making lumber is burned to make power (Reduce).
-The carbon is pulled from the ashes of making the power.
-We then washed the biochar, utilizing the large particles to create our stormwater filter medias (Reuse).
+The byproduct of making lumber is burned to make energy (Reduce).
+The carbon is pulled from the ashes of making the energy.
+We then wash the biochar, utilizing the large particles to create our stormwater filter medias (Reduce).
 The wash water with super fines is used in the making of better compost and our soil blends (Reuse).
-After using the biochar for removal of heavy metals, it can then be used to put carbon back into the soil (Recycle).
+After using the biochar filter media for removal of heavy metals, it can then be used to put carbon back into the soil (Recycle) to help plants grow and enrich the soil.

 With the right biochar and the right blend, the results are affordable and nontoxic.